NormLorenz/solidjs-playground/READMETOO.md

 - understand functions with props
 - how to pass props from the router
 - fix spelling of App.tsx
-- still having trouble with bootstrap
+- build a contact form with email

 A general Component has no implicit children prop.
 If desired, you can specify one as in Component<{name: String, children: JSX.Element}>.